 In essence all we do is Pay Per Click Advertising.

 We’re not a ‘full service’ agency.
 No web dev.
 No SEO.
 No Google Analytics.
 No Tag Management.

-That said, over the years we have built several trusted industry partnerships with other specialist agencies, so we can bring complementary services to the table where and when necessary.
+That said, over the years we have built several trusted industry partnerships with other specialist agencies, so we can tactically assemble a team with complementary services where and when necessary.

 In short, we are a specialist, high service Pay Per Click Advertising agency (and Google Certified Partner) based in Melbourne, Australia.